Solar Panel Calculator for New Hampshire (NH)

 Solar Installation Costs in New Hampshire

 The average cost to install solar panels in New Hampshire is $3.15 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $25,200 gross, or $17,640 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $25,200 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), state rebate ($1,000).

 Net Metering in New Hampshire